Viralmaniar/MurMurHash/README.md

 # Hunting Phish Events for Paypal & Tesla:

-After reading about hunting of phishing websites using favicon hashes I though improvising the available script to generalise to accept Favicon URLs for quick analysis on the Shodan.
+After reading about hunting of phishing websites using favicon hashes I thought to generalise it to accept Favicon URLs for quick analysis on the Shodan.

 Looking for a favicon icon file on the orginal website of Paypal: